BCBA Certification vs ABA Certification

 ABA is the only scientifically-proven method for treating ASD in existence today.

-The CDC has been tracking ASD prevalence in the United States since 2000 through the Autism Developmental Disabilities Monitoring Network (ADDM) and found that by 2016, 1 in every 54 American children has been identified as being somewhere on that spectrum.
+The CDC has been tracking ASD prevalence in the United States since 2000 through the Autism Developmental Disabilities Monitoring Network (ADDM) and found that as of 2020, 1 in every 36 American children was identified as being somewhere on that spectrum.

 • Attention-deficit Hyperactivity Disorder (ADHD)